nautilus-fuzz/nautilus/README.md

 * Better ability to avoid generating the same very short inputs over and over
 * Massive cleanup of the code base
 * Helpful error output on invalid grammars
-* Fixed a bug in the the timeout code that occasionally deadlocked the fuzzer
+* Fixed a bug in the timeout code that occasionally deadlocked the fuzzer

 ## How Does Nautilus Work?